-The income of family background has strong correlation ship secondary education attainment whereby economic status of such particular family can determine the level of education attainment.
+The income of family background has strong correlationship with secondary education attainment whereby economic status of such particular family can determine the level of education attainment.
 Those who are rich have a tendency of attaining secondary education due to their family background.
-Murchison (2002)

-Smith (2006) poverty contributes to the lack of education and lack of attaining secondary education contributes much in the poverty cycle which is very common to many poor family background.
-This is very common in the areas whereby people have not educated enough because they can not read some directions of birth control and therefore ending up having many children from which they can not afford to enroll in secondary education attainment.
+Poverty contributes to the lack of education and lack of attaining secondary education contributes much in the poverty cycle which is very common to many poor family backgrounds.
+This is very common in the areas whereby people have not educated enough because they cannot read some directions of birth control and therefore ending up having many children from which they cannot afford to enroll in secondary education attainment.